agentscope-ai/agentscope-runtime-java/maven_plugin/README.md

-# Docker Build Maven Plugin
+# AgentScope Deployer Maven Plugin

 A Maven plugin for automatically packaging AgentScope Runtime Java applications into Docker images and optionally deploying them to Kubernetes.